 Do you think that you saw everything in your own city?
 Think again!
 Check travel portals, local groups, new restaurants or shows.
 Leave the car behind and take new routes when walking around the city.

-I’ve been living in Aberdeen for 3,5 years and recently, I’ve discovered some new pieces of street art hidden in the small streets, that make the city so much more colourful.
-Last month, I found out about one of the biggest bird watching reserves in the UK, located just few kilometers away, where we could see puffins (!).
+I’ve been living in Aberdeen for 3,5 years and recently, I’ve discovered some new pieces of street art hidden in the small streets, that make the city so much more colorful.
+Last month, I found out about one of the biggest bird watching reserves in the UK, located just a few kilometers away, where we could see puffins (!).
 None of my friends knew about it, even though some of them were living here for many years.

 Look around and find those hidden treasures!

 #11 Make travel a priority

 You can try to do all of the above, but without the clear goal, it will be much harder.
 Focus on what you want to achieve and make travel a priority.

 This will not work for everyone, but if you really want to go on more trips, you need to work towards it.
 Do you want to travel to India and see Taj Mahal or enjoy pristine Philippine’s beaches?
-Save your days off and go there, instead of spending your holidays to cure hangover after drinking too much on a party.
+Save your days off and go there, instead of spending your holidays to cure a hangover after drinking too much at a party.

 Every person and every job is different, so you need to find out what works best for you.
-Make sure to keep good relationship with your employer, manage your days off wisely, explore different options and then go and discover the world, even with a full-time job!
+Make sure to keep a good relationship with your employer, manage your days off wisely, explore different options and then go and discover the world, even with a full-time job!

 What methods do you use to travel with a full-time job and limited time?
 Let me know in the comments!